Scotland, Montgomery County, Maryland: Save Our Scotland

 As Scotland's infrastructure remained undeveloped and the housing stock deteriorated, by the early 1960s, housing and other development activities were pressuring the Scotland community.
 Speculators sought to buy land for potential housing developments and Montgomery County sought land to create and expand Cabin John Park.
 The countryside surrounding Scotland was developed into residential subdivisions and shopping centers, leading many financially strapped residents to sell their Scotland properties to interested speculators – even when some offers came in at below-market rate.Once stretching miles along Seven Locks Road, by 1964 the community had just 48 acres with 35 homes described as "shacks", with 23 condemned.
+Scotland’s 45 families had a median income of $85 a week at that time, about one-third the county's median.
 In fall 1964, Scotland's future "looked bleak" as the Inverness North townhouse development would pave over the stream that was the community's primary water source.

 In 1964, Joyce B. Siegel -- "a young, white Bethesda woman"—became engaged with the Scotland community.

 It looked like Scotland would quietly disappear until a seemingly unimportant event occurred just before Christmas of 1964.
 Onto the scene came Mrs. Joyce Siegel, a housewife from nearby Bethesda, who drove up to deliver a load of toys for Scotland's children.
 It was Siegel's first look at the community, and she was horrified by what she saw and heard.

 Siegel soon began to mobilize support across the broader Montgomery County communities to "Save Our Scotland" with a formal committee structure created in February 1965 (with Scotland residents (such as Geneva Mason and Melvin Crawford (who later became the organization's President), ministers, and Mrs. Siegel on its board of directors).
 Save Our Scotland built heavily on faith communities.

 "We just feel that it is basically morally wrong for affluent people, real-estate operators, and others, to drive these people out of houses just because they do not have enough money and because their skin is not white."
 Rev. Carl Pritchett, Pastor, Bethesda Presbyterian Church, President, Save Our Scotland, 1966.The group leveraged the human resources of the Washington, D.C., area: many current or former Federal employees volunteered their time bringing critical expertise to navigate emergent challenges in what was a rather complex set of processes over time.

+The question "Who owns the land" provides an excellent example of the complexity.
+As reported in The Evening Star,One of the first -- and, as it turned out, the biggest problem, was that of land titles.
+Families who thought theyowned their land turned out to own but a small fraction of it, with long-gone relatives named in wills still having an interest.